Frequently Asked Questions

 happens, you must notify the Tax Collector when you are paid in full

-and request that the certificate be cancelled.
+and request that the certificate be canceled.

 Can I pay the taxes and own the